 Lake Level – the PLA owns and operates the flow control device (dam) that controls the height of the water in Province Lake.

-Water quality – water samples are taken in the lake at control points several times a year and then transported to Concord for lab analysis.
+Water quality – taking water samples several times a year from the lake, tributaries and outlet and supplying those samples to the UNH Lakes Lay Monitoring Program (LLMP).
+Also responsible for conducting other tests such as water clarity, dissolved oxygen levels and cyanobacteria monitoring.
 The NH DES is the responsible party for issuing cyanobacteria alerts and actions.
 As an educational and information organization, the PLA does not create or enforce any rules, codes, or laws.
 We strive to educate the users of Province Lake on current conditions.
 It is the responsibility of each lake user to make his/her own decision regarding utilization of the lake at any time.
 The PLA accepts no responsibility for conditions that cyanobacteria exposure may cause.

 Discussion & Education Forum – attendance at the annual meeting (or phone calls to one of the officers) provides the opportunity to meet those that share your lake, learn what is going on with the lake, and to voice any concerns or potential problems.